A logo with purple squaresDescription automatically generated

 If you want to find out more about any of our digital social care projects email: nclicb.digitaladultsocialcare@nhs.net

 Digital transformation can enhance the delivery of person-centred care while improving secure communications and reducing time spent on administrative tasks.
-Ranging from the Data Security and Protection Toolkit (DSPT), to NHSmail, to Digital Social Care Records (DSCR), there are digital solutions designed to meet the complex and diverse needs of social care settings, whether you are interested in transforming the way you provide care or looking to introduce new efficiencies while meeting regulatory standards.
+Ranging from compliance and security tools (the Data Security and Protection Toolkit (DSPT), and NHSmail), to Digital Social Care Records (DSCRs), to care delivery and prevention tools (remote monitoring and falls prevention technologies), there are digital solutions designed to meet the complex and diverse needs of social care settings.
+Digital transformation can help improve the way you provide care or bring in new efficiencies whilst meeting regulatory standards.

-If you want to find out more about any of the digital social care projects described below, please email nclicb.digitaladultsocialcare@nhs.net
+If you want to find out more about the digital projects in North Central London, please email nclicb.digitaladultsocialcare@nhs.net

 > Data Security and Protection Toolkit (DSPT)